jstat/jstat/doc/md/vector.md

 **kurtosis( array )**

-Return the excess kurtosis of a vector (fourth standardized moment - 3).
+Returns the excess kurtosis of the `array` vector (fourth standardized moment - 3).

     jStat.kurtosis([1,2,3,4]) === -0.63610...